1983–1986 Kurdish rebellions in Iraq: Iraqi tactics

 The Iraq army used full-scale military tactics in combating the Kurdish insurgency.
 In the heavily populated agricultural areas daily air raids destroyed towns, crops, and people.
 The army used its superior military power of more men, guns, and artillery to combat the insurgents.
 In order to inflict the greatest destruction, the Iraqi army divided Southern Kurdistan into a grid pattern, dividing the most densely populated cities and farming areas into sections.
 The grid facilitated a mechanized detonation of heavy artillery in predetermined areas by fighter planes and inflicted the greatest destruction possible.
 The Kurds had no knowledge of the oncoming attack or ways to protect themselves from the shelling.
 This was very structured and assigned per Iraqi army goals.
 The shelling and bombing per grid was very successful in driving mass fear among the Kurds.

 Aftermath

 Al-Anfal Campaign

 Beyond using traditional warfare techniques the Ba'ath engaged in the use of chemical weapons against the Kurds during the al-Anfal campaign of 1987–88.
 A total onslaught began against the Kurdish people that eventually killed tens of thousands of Kurds and displaced at least one million of the Kurdish population to Iran and Turkey.
 Ali Hassan al-Majid, nicknamed "Chemical Ali," led the three step process of "village collectivization": the destruction of hundreds of Kurdish villages and the relocation of their residents to concentration camps, mujamma'at.
-This campaign was the first documented use of chemical weapons by a government against its own civilians.
-The process of village collectivization violated widespread human rights, it is an example of systematic genocide that went unchecked by the global community.
+This campaign was the first documented use of lethal chemical weapons by a government against its own civilians.
+The process of village collectivization violated widespread human rights and is an example of systematic genocide that went unchecked by the global community.